datacarpentry/organization-geospatial-DEPRECATED/_posts/R/dc-spatio-temporal-intro/2016-09-28-SI00-spatio-temporal-science-questions.md

 ---
-title: "Spatial Intro 00: Answer a Spatio-temporal Research Question with Data - Where to Start?"
+title: "test Spatial Intro 00: Answer a Spatio-temporal Research Question with Data - Where to Start?"
 date:   2015-10-30
 authors: [Megan A. Jones, Leah A. Wasser]
 contributors: [Natalie Robinson ]